Guardianship – Minor

 • United States obligations deposited for safekeeping in an approved depository, subject to withdrawal only by court order.

-If the money may be withdrawn only by court order, a receipt of the depository showing that no withdrawals are allowed without court order must be filed with the Clerk of the Court.
-The receipt is called a Certificate of Depository.
+If the money may be withdrawn only by court order, a Certificate of Depository Receipt showing that no withdrawals are allowed without court order must be filed with the Circuit Clerk.
 This form is available from the list of forms below.

 How does the guardian withdraw funds?

 If the minor’s money is deposited in a government insured account, with withdrawal allowed only by court order, you must file a Petition for Withdrawal of Funds any time you need to withdraw money to spend for the minor’s needs.
-This form is available in the Circuit Clerk’s office or from the list below.
+This form is available from the Circuit Clerk (Room 136) or from the list below.

 Settlement of personal injury claims for the minor